NorbertKrupa/vertica-kit/README.md

 ## Vertica Diagnostic Queries
 The goal of these queries is to provide as much information as possible covering monitoring, diagnostics and performance tuning.
 This idea is heavily inspired by [Glenn Barry's](http://www.sqlskills.com/blogs/glenn/category/dmv-queries/) SQL Server diagnostic queries and [Ola Hallengren's](http://ola.hallengren.com/) SQL Server maintenance solution.

-The April 2015 release has the following changes:
+The June 2015 release has the following changes:
-* Updated unused projection query to exclude system tables
-* Adds diagnostic query
- * Cluster query distribution to identify potential load balancing issues
+* Updated Tables Without Primary Keys query to check for additional constraints as it may have reported incorrect information (hat tip to Allen Cook at Conclusive Analytics)

 ### Diagnostic Views